-Our research site is a large, non-profit health maintenance organization, hereafter referred to as Healthcorp.1 Healthcorp provides coverage and healthcare for about 350,000 people in the Pacific Northwest region of the United States, and directly employs approximately 800 healthcare providers (both general practitioners and specialists) to care for its members.
+Our research site was a large nonprofit health maintenance organization, hereafter referred to as Healthcorp.1 Healthcorp provides coverage and health care for about 350,000 people in the Pacific Northwest of the United States and directly employs approximately 800 healthcare providers (both general practitioners and specialists) to care for its members.

-Our initial sample consisted of all 255 primary-care physicians (i.e., family practitioners) who were directly employed by Healthcorp.
-Although poor response rates are regularly encountered when surveying physicians (Templeton et al., 1997), 185 physicians completed the survey for a response rate of 72.5%.
-Missing values (primarily due to limited variables recorded by the organization) reduced the number of usable observations to 133 or 52.2% of the initial sample.
-Within our usable sample, 36.1% were women; the average age was 50.1 years.
+Our initial sample consisted of all 255 primary care physicians (i.e., family practitioners) who were directly employed by Healthcorp.
+Although researchers have regularly encountered poor response rates when surveying physicians (Templeton, Deehan, Tayoor, Drummond, & Strang, 1997), 185 physicians completed the survey, for a response rate of 72.5 percent.
+Missing values (primarily due to the organization's not fully recording some variables) reduced the number of usable observations to 133, or 52.2 percent of the initial sample.
+Within our usable sample, 36.1 percent were women; the average age was 50.1 years.
 The average tenure with the organization was 13.9 years.
 All respondents had a medical degree.
+Statistical comparisons between the initial sample and final sample yielded no significant differences in gender, age, or tenure.